Stuyk/altv-athena/documentation/scripting/adding-global-peds.md

 If the array contains only one set of animations, eg: ```animations: [[anim1, anim2]]```, only that set will be played, otherwise, of more sets are provided, eg: ```animations: [[anim1, anim2], [anim3]]``` then a random set will be played out of the array.
 It is also possible to play an animation for an already existing ped.

-# Adding a Global Object
+# Adding a Global Ped

-Global Ped(s) are defined as a type of object that everyone can see.
+Global Ped(s) are defined as a type of ped that everyone can see.

 All ped(s) must have a unique identifier or a `uid` just in case they need to be removed later.